 Several walkers made human movements like this in the first season (Morgan's wife with the doorknob, and the department store walker with the rock on the glass doors), though it has been stamped out for every season since.

 But aside from that one little piece of controversy, Addy says that she thinks having a little girl who is walker is "more dramatic or heart-wrenching or creepier," than adult walkers, or even little boy walkers.
-She even adds that she even finds little girls who have dressed up as walkers at conventions particularly spooky.
+She added that she even finds little girls who have dressed up as walkers at conventions particularly spooky.

 "I don’t think anyone recognized me.
 They may have just thought, 'Oh, there’s a girl in that costume.
 She’s killin’ it tho.'"